haotian2006/RbxDocs/docs/Fixing Errors.md

 This section will go over some basics on how to fix or find errors

 ## Checking Output
-Usually, if your code doesn't run then it might be because the code has errored.
+Usually, if your code doesn't run then it might be because there was an error in your code.
+Which you can check by going to output.

 To open output you go to View -> Output